3v401/HPC_tools/Containerization/Docker/Qiskit-aer-gpu/README.md

 After installing and setting up Docker, it is necessary to abilitate the capability of simulate other architectures.
 Our current Docker engine uses `amd64` architecture (our laptop) and the intended whl file is for `aarch64` (JEDI).
 Docker cannot run `aarch64` binaries on `amd64` systems unless emulation is explicitly enabled.
 For that run the following:

-1. Install qwmu-user-static: `sudo apt install -y qemu-user-static`
+1. Update kali and install qwmu-user-static: `sudo apt update && sudo apt install -y qemu-user-static`

+(pic3)

 2. Enable multi-architecture support in Docker: `docker run --rm --privileged multiarch/qemu-user-static --reset -p yes`

+(pic4)

-3. Specify the platform for building: `docker build --platform linux/arm64 -t aerbuilder .`
+4. Specify the platform for building.
+It will take a while: `docker build --platform linux/arm64 -t aerbuilder .`

+(pic5)

-4. Run the Docker container: `docker run --platform linux/arm64 --rm -it aerbuilder /bin/bash`
+5. Run the Docker container: `docker run --platform linux/arm64 --rm -it aerbuilder /bin/bash`
-5. You will get the following terminal:
+6. You will get the following terminal:

 (pic1)